evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 * **LLM-as-a-judge**.
 Prompt LLMs to categorize or score texts by custom criteria.
 * **Similarity metrics**.
 Measure semantic similarity between pairs of text.

 To view the evaluation results, you will generate visual Reports in your Python environment.
-You will later explore other formats like Test Suite.
+Later, you'll explore other formats like Test Suite.

 This section introduces different LLM evaluation methods one by one.
-Each section is self-contained, so you can freely skip any of them and head to Step 6 to see the end-to-end monitoring example.
+Each section is self-contained, so you can skip any of them and head to Step 6 for the end-to-end example.

 ## Text statistics

-Let's run a first simple evaluation to understand the basic flow.
+Let's run a simple evaluation to understand the basic flow.

 **Create column mapping**.
 This optional step helps correctly parse the data schema.
 For example, pointing to a "datetime" column will add a time index to the plots.